Home Roads and travel Abandoned or untaxed vehicles

 What happens next?

-If a vehicle is deemed to be abandoned by us it will be removed after a period of seven days has elapsed from notice being served on the vehicle and the last registered keeper of the vehicle.
+If a vehicle is deemed to be abandoned by us it may be removed after investigations are complete and where a notice has been served on the vehicle, and the last registered keeper of the vehicle.

 Report an untaxed vehicle

-You can use the DVLA Vehicle Enquiry Service to find out what information is held on its database about a vehicle.
-In order to make an enquiry, you will need the vehicle registration mark (number plate), and the vehicle's make.
+Use the DVLA Vehicle Enquiry Service to find information about a vehicle, including Tax and MOT.
+You will need the vehicle make and registration mark (number plate).

 Report untaxed vehicle